exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDCounter/README.md

 # Procedure

-The *FCLK_CLK0* output on the *ZYNQ7* provides a binary signal which oscillates between 0 and 1 at a rate of 125MHz.
+The *FCLK_CLK0* output on the *ZYNQ7 Processing System* provides a binary signal which oscillates between 0 and 1 at a rate of 125MHz.
 We will feed the clock to a binary counter, take the leftmost digits, and use them to switch the LEDs on and off.

 ## 0. Base setup